 - Why is a manual purchase order management process challenging?

 - What are the risks of managing purchase orders manually?

 - What are the solutions to increase purchase order visibility and the benefits?

 Most operational supply chain issues fall into a few clear categories that, when approached in an orderly way, do not require drastic measures to solve.
 Our Supply Chain Issues series explores each of these categories and provides hands-on solutions for key decision-makers.
 To read the entire series please click here.

-Why is purchase order visibility no longer just beautiful, but essential?
+Why is purchase order visibility no longer just a thought, but a required reality?

 At the heart of every business is the need to keep customers satisfied.
-This is extremely difficult to achieve, especially for supply chain leaders and their teams that are challenged with competing interests and are equipped with insufficient resources and tools that make it challenging to work efficiently and focus on the value-adding tasks.
+This is extremely difficult to achieve, especially for supply chain leaders and their teams.
+They are challenged with competing interests and are equipped with insufficient resources and tools that make it impossible to work efficiently and focus on value-adding tasks.
 Too often: